 • To prepare students for the writing of their master thesis

-- Exam and contribution to simulation game and/or final seminar
+Written exam with essay questions (divided in parts) and contribution to simulation game and/or final seminar.

 To be announced